IzaiasValentim/challenge-III-compass-uol/README.md

 # CHALLENGE 3 - WEEK 12:

-## The project being delivered consists of a back-end system that allows the creation of improvement ideas to be voted on in a session by the organization's employees.
+The project being delivered consists on a back-end system that allows the creation of improvement idea to be voted on a session by the organization's employees.
 Below I will address some important points of each microservice involved and their functionalities and ultimately the application setup.
+* This project is part of the internship program in back-end development with Java/Spring-Boot that i peform with Compass-UOL.
+* I am currently working on some corrections for this project given the feedback i received.
+Points: Simplify the code, improve exception handling/error returns and implement tests.

 ### MS-EUREKA: